(USA, 83 min.)

 Programme: Special Presentations (International Premiere)

 Step, a winner at this year’s Sundance Film Festival for inspirational filmmaking, is a must-see documentary.
-While distribution with Fox Searchlight Pictures means Step is one Hot Docs selections that film buffs may see after the festival, it’s one of the hotter ticket titles for many good reasons.
+While distribution with Fox Searchlight Pictures means Step is one of the Hot Docs selections that film buffs may see after the festival, it’s one of the hotter ticket titles for many good reasons.
 The film profiles a team of teenage girls on the step dancing team at Baltimore Leadership School for Young Women as they consider their future opportunities and grapple with the question of what it means to Black in America.
 This upbeat, and inspiring doc from Amanda Lipitz checks all the boxes for the kind of discovery one hopes to encounter at a festival.

 A contemporary dance that pulses with furious stomps and staccato movements, step offers an outlet for these girls who live in a rough part of town.
 An early scene sees the new step coach introduce herself to the team; she relates to the girls by telling them that she lives on the same street as 25-year-old Freddie Gray, who died in police custody in April 2015 following massive injuries to his spinal cord.
 An appropriate pause respects Gray’s life and lets the cause hit close to home for the girls before they channel their anxieties into dance.